gracyashhh/gracyashhh/README.md

 ### 💻 &nbsp;About Me
 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🔭 I’m currently working on Data Analysis and Visualization
+- 🌱 I’m currently learning Java with Data Structures and Algorithms
+- ⚡ Fun fact: I spend more time automating things than actually doing it manually!
+- 💬 Ask me about

+<h3><i>Spare some time to take a look at my <a href="http://aishgrace.me/">portfolio</a>!</i></h3>

 ### 🛠 &nbsp;My Tech Toolbox 🧰